moonrunnerkc/aegis-k8s/README.md

 ## Status
 AEGIS-K8s is in design phase only.
+This document describes the high-level design only and does not include implementation details or operational logic.
 All structures, directories, logic flows, and modes are defined.
 Implementation will follow this layout exactly.

 ---